mzubairtahir/ebay-search-result-scraper/README.md

 <code>total_pages = 5</code>
 </p>
 <h3>Contributions</h3>
-<p>If you want to contribute in it to make it more better, simply send pull request</p>
+<p>If you want to contribute in it to make it more better, simply send a pull request</p>